“Differences were meant not to divide but to enrich.”

 The study of religion and the elements within it is imperative to a holistic education.

-In the department we develop students' skills to be able to examine, talk about and understand the world’s major religions as well as the ability to discuss ethical issues and philosophical concepts.
+In the RS department, we develop students' ability to examine, talk about and understand the world’s major religions as well as the skills required to discuss ethical issues and philosophical concepts.
 In doing so, students are encouraged to develop a sense of self-worth, duty, responsibility and respect for others.
 Nurturing lively and enquiring minds, the subject encourages pupils to appreciate diverse and contrasting beliefs and to develop the ability to argue cogently and rationally.

 Learning outside the classroom and inspiring pupils to engage with the broader subject area is vital.
 Understanding the way in which we behave in society, how we believe, the questions of morality and faith are all subjects discussed daily in our newsfeeds.

-The GCSE course is very popular and addresses issues of current debate ranging from philosophical questions over the existence of God and religion versus science through to ethical issues such as abortion, euthanasia, war, poverty and sexual ethics.
+At GCSE we address issues of current debate ranging from philosophical questions over the existence of God and religion versus science through to ethical issues such as abortion, euthanasia, war, poverty and sexual ethics.
 Students enjoy the opportunity to debate important philosophical and ethical issues and apply their understanding of both Christian and Islamic viewpoints to key questions, as well as exploring non-religious and secular responses.

 AQA GCSE Religious Studies Specification